What are standards?

 Sector operator for the textile industry

-As a Sector operators recognized by by the Board of Directors of NBN (Bureau for Standardisation), Centexbel is responsible for administrative and technical monitoring of several textile-related standardisation committees.
+As a Sector operator recognized by by the Board of Directors of NBN (Bureau for Standardisation), Centexbel is responsible for administrative and technical monitoring of several textile-related standardisation committees.
 This means that we act in the name and on behalf of the Bureau for Standardisation in the following ISO and CEN commissions and sub-commissions:

 - E217 Surfaces for sports areas: CEN/TC 217